Chiltern Hills: Chilterns Conservation Board

-The Chiltern Hills Conservation Board was established by Parliamentary Order in July 2004.
+The Chilterns Conservation Board was established by Parliamentary Order in July 2004.
 It is an independent body comprising 27 members drawn from the relevant local authorities and from those living in local communities within the Chiltern AONB area.

 The Board's purposes are set out in Countryside and Rights of Way Act 2000: In summary these are:- First, to conserve and enhance the natural beauty of the AONB, and increase the understanding and enjoyment by the public of the special qualities of the AONB.
 Second, while taking account of the first purpose, to foster the economic and social wellbeing of local communities within the AONB.
 Third, to publish and promote the implementation of a management plan for the AONB.

-In contrast to National Parks, The Chiltern Hills – as other AONBs – do not possess their own planning authority.
+In contrast to National Parks, The Chilterns – as other AONBs – do not possess their own planning authority.
 The Board has an advisory role on planning and development matters and seeks to influence the actions of local government by commenting upon planning applications.

 The local authorities (two County Councils, three Unitary Authorities and four District and Borough Councils) are expected to respect the area's status as a designated Area of Outstanding Natural Beauty.